CyberCookie/siegel/core/client_build/README.md

         /*
             Webpack plugins config.
-            Read below the way to use it.
+            Plugins configuration topic is further
         */
         plugins: Object,

         /*
             Webpack loaders config.
-            Read below the way to use it.
+            Modules configuration topic is further
         */
         modules: Object,

         /*
-            Use it to post process a final webpack config before being passed to webpack.
+            Use it to postprocess the final webpack config before being passed to webpack.
-            Receives siegel config as a first parameter, webpack config as a second and build constants (build dependencies, plugin/loader keys ).
+            Receives siegel config as a first parameter, webpack config as a second and build constants (build dependencies, plugin/loader keys ) as third.
         */
         postProcessWebpackConfig: Function
     }